Current Issues for the Regulation of Mental Health Services in WA

 Chair: The Hon Dr Andrew Lu AM President, Mental Health Tribunal

-Dr Nathan Gibson WA Chief Psychiatrist, Office of the Chief Psychiatrist
+Dr Nathan Gibson Chief Psychiatrist of Western Australia

 Dr Emma Crampin Deputy Chief Psychiatrist, Office of the Chief Psychiatrist